unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ## Taking a namehash

-Namehashing is an algorithm that converts a domain name in a classical format \(like example.crypto\) to a token id that Zilliqa contract can understand.
+Namehashing is an algorithm that tokenize your domain name in a manner that Zilliqa contract can understand.

 {% hint style="warning" %}
 It is essential to know the difference between Zilliqa namehashing and [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm).
 In ZIL we use **sha256 from SHA-2**, instead of **keccak256** which is used across the Ethereum chain